Human bocavirus: Clinical

 HBoV is found in respiratory samples from healthy subjects.
 In patients with respiratory complaints, it can be found alone or, more often, in combination with other viruses known to cause respiratory complaints.

-Newborns are probably protected by passive immunisation.
+Newborns are probably protected by passive immunization.

 The age group most frequently affected appear to be children between the ages of six months to two years, although cases in children older than five and even in a 28-year-old have been reported.

 HBoV can be detected not only in respiratory samples but also in blood, urine, and stools.
-The latter two may merely reflect viral shedding, although diarrhoea has been described in animal bocaviral infections, and some patients with HBoV seem to have diarrhoea independent of respiratory symptoms.
+The latter two may merely reflect viral shedding, although diarrhea has been described in animal bocaviral infections, and some patients with HBoV seem to have diarrhea independent of respiratory symptoms.

-A study in Jordan found that 9% of 220 children hospitalised with lower respiratory tract infection were infected with bocavirus.
+A study in Jordan found that 9% of 220 children hospitalized with lower respiratory tract infection were infected with bocavirus.
 Of those infected the median age was 4 months.
 Coughing (100%), wheezing (82.7%) and fever (68.2%) were the most common clinical findings with bronchopneumonia (35%) and bronchiolitis (30%) being the most common ultimate diagnoses.

-HBoV1 has been generally associated with respiratory symptoms while other HBoV tend to be associated with diarrhea and acute flaccid paralysis.
+HBoV1 has been generally associated with respiratory symptoms while other HBoV types tend to be associated with diarrhea and acute flaccid paralysis.

 Although most cases are mild, severe respiratory disease has also been reported.

 Life-threatening infection caused by human bocavirus was described in previously healthy 20-months old prematurely born child.